eduardiazf/rfcs/text/0000-datamodel.md

 `now()` - the current date and time

-# Relations
+## Relations

-There are three kinds of relations: 1-1, 1-m and m-n.
-In relational databases 1-1 and 1-m is modeled the same way, and there is no built-in support for m-n relations.
+There are three kinds of relations: `1-1`, `1-m` and `m-n`.
+In relational databases `1-1` and `1-m` is modeled the same way, and there is no built-in support for `m-n` relations.

 Prisma core provides explicit support for all 3 relation types and connectors must ensure that their guarantees are upheld:

-- _1-1_ The return value on both sides is a nullable single value.
+- `1-1` The return value on both sides is a nullable single value.
 Prisma prevents accidentally storing multiple records in the relation.
 This is an improvement over the standard implementation in relational databases that model 1-1 and 1-m relations the same, relying on application code to uphold this constraint.
-- _1-m_ The return value on one side is a nullable single value, on the other side a list that might be empty.
+- `1-m` The return value on one side is a nullable single value, on the other side a list that might be empty.
-- _m-n_ The return value on both sides is a list that might be empty.
+- `m-n` The return value on both sides is a list that might be empty.
 This is an improvement over the standard implementation in relational databases that require the application developer to deal with implementation details such as an intermediate table / join table.
 In Prisma, each connector will implement this concept in the way that is most efficient on the given storage engine and expose an API that hides the implementation details.

 ### 1-1